Highlights of Trip

 - Extraordinary views of some of the highest peaks in the world: Everest, Makalu, Lhotse and Shishapangma

-- Importance placed on high quality organization, staff, equipment and service to a small team of climbers
+- The importance placed on high-quality organization, staff, equipment, and service to a small team of climbers

 Note: You might have the possibility to combine the Cho Oyu Expedition with the Shishapangma Expedition.
 Please contact WILD YAK EXPEDITIONS' office for further information.

 Cho Oyu is also known as “Turquoise Goddess”.
 It was named by the Tibetan.
 Cho Oyu is the sixth highest mountain in the World.
 It stands on the Tibet-Nepal border, 20 kilometers west of Mount Everest and Lhotse.
 Lhotse is the fourth highest mountain situated in the Khumbu region, along the Tibetan border.
 Even more on its west, you can see the Nangpa La.
 Nangpa La was a major pass and trade route between the Khumbu Sherpa, the people of Nepal, and Tibet from centuries.

 First of all, we start our expedition with the help of our Guides.
 Cho Oyu has the reputation to be one of the easier access and safe 8000-meter climbing mountains.
 Therefore, most of the climbing is in moderate ice and snow slopes up to 50 degrees.
 Finally, with a few short sections of steeper rock and ice, we move on.

 Austrian expedition on 19 October 1954 climbed the Mountain via its northwest ridge.
 It was only the fifth successful expedition to climb an 8000-meter peak.

 For the safety, good ambiance, and flexibility, we focus on teams of 4 to 6 climbers, as well as:

 - Supplementary 4-liter Oxygen bottle with mask and regulator is part of the emergency kit